IPTinCan Documentation

 Getting Started

-IPTinCan is a self-hosted voice and text chat application built in C++.
+IPTinCan is a self-hosted voice and text chat application.
 It consists of two components:

-• Server (itc-server) — Handles connections, channels, messages, voice routing, and data storage via SQLite.
+• Server (itc-server) — A C++ binary that handles connections, channels, messages, voice routing, and data storage via SQLite.

 Download & Install

-1. Download the latest Windows release from update.iptincan.com.
+1. Download the latest server binary for your platform from update.iptincan.com.

-2. Extract the ZIP archive to a folder of your choice (e.g., C:\IPTinCan).
+2. Extract the archive to a folder of your choice.

 3. No installation required.
-The executables are portable.
+The server binary is portable.

 First Run